 A Prime membership offers unlimited one-day delivery for millions of items, access to all of the streamed movies and TV shows available on Amazon Instant Video, unlimited cloud photo storage through Prime Photos, access to one eBook at a time through the Kindle Owners' Lending Library and now Prime Music too, all for the one annual fee.

 Therefore, regardless of Prime delivery, Prime Photos or the Kindle Owners' Lending Library, £79 a year for Prime Music and Amazon Instant Video represents amazing value for money.
-Apple, Spotify and others that run music streaming services will be concerned by that.

-But while Amazon Prime members can invite other members of their family (up to one extra adult and four children) to share their Prime benefits as part of an Amazon Household, that doesn't include Prime Music.
+While Amazon Prime members can invite other members of their family (up to one extra adult and four children) to share their Prime benefits as part of an Amazon Household, that doesn't include Prime Music.

 What is it available on?